jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 The mysteries could be true.
 Perhaps I was abusing James because of some trait I disliked.
 In any event, I would have to believe them to make them a reality for James pain.
 Beliefs can never be primary because they are not constant laws of nature like physics or chemistry.
 Evolution needs adaptations to absolute truths.
 James did not have the tools he needed.

-### Application - The Technological Automattic Nervous System
+### Application - The Technological Automatic Nervous System

 This one time the phone line crackled with urgency.
 "Please don't hang up—it has taken me an hour to get through to you."
 As a claims adjuster, I've heard panic in many voices, but this call was unique.
 This customer was a man standing on a cruise ship somewhere in the Caribbean, desperately trying to save his bed-and-breakfast thousands of miles away in rural Newfoundland.
 The scene was surreal: as he described his flooding home, the festive sounds of steel drums and laughing retirees drifted through the phone line, a jarring soundtrack to his personal crisis.